cortex-js/cortexjs.io/src/docs/mathfield-integration.md

 ## Using MathLive with JavaScript Modules

 In addition to `MathfieldElement`, the MathLive library provide some functions such as `renderMathInDocument()`.

-To access those functions, import the MathLive module.
+**To access those functions**, import the MathLive module.

 JavaScript modules offer several benefits (asynchronous, deterministics loading, no pollution of the global namespace, etc...).
-They are the recommended approach to use MathLive APIS in your project.
+They are the recommended approach to use MathLive APIs in your project.

 **To use MathLive as a JavaScript module**:

 1. Include a `<script>` tag, with a `type="module"` attribute
-2. In the body of this `<script>` tag, use an `import` directive pointing to a CDN URL for MathLive, such as `https://unpkg.com/mathlive/dist/mathlive.min.mjs`
+2. In the body of this `<script>` tag, use an `import` directive pointing to a CDN URL for MathLive, such as `https://unpkg.com/mathlive?module`.

+    Note the `?module` suffix which indicate to the CDN we need the ESM version of MathLive.
 3. Invoke a MathLive API, such as `renderMathInDocument()`.

 With this setup, MathLive will dynamically insert one or more stylesheets in the page, as needed, for example when a mathfield is created.
 MathLive will dynamically download the required fonts from the CDN as well.

 ```html
 <!DOCTYPE html>